Morron-by-nature/PHP-CODE_javascript-minify-compression/README.md

     //---------------------------------------------------------------------------------------------------------
-    //These are 115 lines off code that work together also works with mootools and Joomla and drupal and other cms websites.
+    //These are 112 lines off code that work together also works with mootools and Joomla and drupal and other cms websites.
     //Tested it on 800.000 lines of code and comments. works fine.
-    //This one selects multiple parenthetical like ( abc(/*nn*/('/*xvx*/'))"// testing line") and protect them between colons as non comments.
+    //This one selects multiple parenthetical like ( abc(/*nn*/('/*xvx*/'))"// testing line") and protect them as non comments.
     //16-01-2016..!
 This is the code without the comments in it.!!!!
     //----------------------------------------------------------------//-----------------------------------------
     $string = preg_replace("/(\*\/\s*)\/\/(?!(\*\/|[^\r\n]*?[\\\\n\\\\r]+\s*\"\s*\+|[^\r\n]*?[\\\\n\\\\r]+\s*\'\s*\+))[^\n\r\;]*?[^\;]\s*[\n\r]/", "$1\n", $string);